yudopr11/yupi/api.md

 **Note:**
 - When `search` is provided and `use_rag=true`, the API uses OpenAI embeddings for semantic search, which ranks results by relevance rather than keyword matching
+- Embeddings are generated using only the title (weighted) and excerpt for focused semantic matching
 - Semantic search is optimized with tiktoken tokenization for better results with short queries
 - Vector search performs query expansion for very short queries to improve relevance
 - The `published` filter is only available to authenticated users.
 For non-authenticated users, only published posts are returned.